wiwaszko-intel/scenescape/docs/user-guide/using-intel-scenescape/how-to-integrate-cameras-and-sensors.md

 ```

 1. **Sensor ID**
-   The ID is the key used to associate the published data with the camera or sensor as provisioned in SceneScape.
+   The ID is the key used to associate the published data with the camera or sensor as provisioned in Intel® SceneScape.
 Before its data can be analyzed, each camera or sensor must be added to an existing scene with a unique ID.

 > **Notes:**
 >